What are the characteristics of great demonstration speeches?

 It's only through rehearsal that you find out if your ideas translate well into reality.
 The smallest of oversights can trip you up.
 Rehearsal helps you find them before you have a audience watching you fall flat on your face.

 Rehearsals let you identify problem areas before they become a public disaster.
-Check out how to rehearse for handy tips.
+Check out how to rehearse.

 Answer: